jhsu802701/rails_from_scratch_rails5/02-01-heroku_gems.md

 ##############################################
 # BEGIN: gems that take a long time to install
 ##############################################
-# NOTE: These gems take a long time to install.
 # Please pre-install the proper versions in the Docker image.
 gem 'nokogiri'
 gem 'pg'